ultraq/thymeleafjs-todo/README.md

 --------------------

 Thymeleaf is used to render the initial HTML on the server and serve that up to your browser.
-After that, it's all JavaScript code and ThymeleafJS to re-render the todo list as items get added/edited/removed/filtered, using the exact same templates that Thymeleaf on the server side used to render those items.
-No more having to manage the same HTML code using vastly different server-side and client-side frameworks!
-Booyah! 😁
+After that, a combination of ThymeleafJS and REST endpoints are used to power the todo list.
+Modifications to the list items are reflected back to the server (so you can reload the page and get the most recent state of things), while these same actions trigger client-side re-renders of the list using the exact same Thymeleaf templates used for the initial HTML.
+No more full-page refreshes or having to manage the same HTML structures with different server-side and client-side frameworks! 😁

 Lessons learned / caveats